insidewhy/domos/README.md

 # domos

-Domos is a library that provides an alternative set of UI concepts to Backbone and a number of extra features designed for easing use of CSS3 and HTML5.
+domos is a library that provides an alternative set of UI concepts to Backbone along with some API designed to ease some of CSS3 and HTML5's rough edges.

 ### domos.state
-The Domos state mechanism is an alternative to the [Backbone Router](http://backbonejs.org/#Router) mechanism for web applications that would benefit from maintaining multiple states.
+The domos state mechanism is an alternative to the [Backbone Router](http://backbonejs.org/#Router) mechanism for web applications that would benefit from maintaining multiple states.
 Rather than routing on the URL path the domos state system allows routing multiple states based on a JavaScript object.

 It provides:
  * A UI system that uses [data attributes](http://caniuse.com/#feat=dataset) to customise element styles based on the value of certain states (similar to the styling system seen in later versions of flash).